prasaar/aiwhispr/howto/config/CONFIG_FILE.md

 api-key = <vectordb-api-key(EDIT)>
 vectorDbModule=<python module to handle the vectordb storage schema.
-                You can write your own handlers under $AIWHISPR_HOME/python/vectordb>
+                You can write your own handlers under $AIWHISPR_HOME/python/vectordb> vector-dim=<INT : this is the  number of dimensions of the vector embedding e.g. vector-dim=1536 for OpenAPI text-embedding-ada-002>
 ```

 **[local]**